-Now, drumwork and out-of-control destriers aside, Arrayan Path have this ability to mix good quality with catchy melodies without serving everything on a mighty cheese platter.
-Actually their tunes have this befuddling tendency to worm their way into your brain and take hold, following you around for days.
+Now, drum work and out-of-control destriers aside, Arrayan Path have this ability to mix good quality with catchy melodies.
+Without serving everything on a mighty cheese platter.
+Actually their tunes have this befuddling tendency to worm their way into your brain and take hold.
+And then follow you around for days.

-Stigmata will impress by its low tempo, almost ballad like structure – but still remembering that its supposed to be Power Metal of sorts.
+Stigmata will impress by its low tempo, almost ballad like structure.
+But it still remembers its Power Metal roots – sort of.
 Last, but not least, The Storyteller will impress with some subdued bombast, then launching into a pretty cool tune – again low tempo stuff.
 So, how on earth did we ever call this Power Metal, if the tempi don’t fit?
 Because, Arrayan Path still manage to convey that – well – power to their tune.
 Even if sometimes they take it slower than others.

 IV: Stigmata gets the band up onto another stepping stone on this dark and ruin strewn path of theirs.
 And it is indeed a fitting predecessor for things yet to come later.
 Impressively mixing good and precise song writing with Mediterranean flavors yields an alluring Power Metal cocktail.
 A refreshing breeze in a genre that often drowns in fondue or sloppily slithers down some screechy funnel into a tepid pool of nothingness.
 Not so with Arrayan Path, though.
 Good album, I can only recommend it.